Islamic State militants seize Iraq village, press assault on Yazidis

 But Kurdish peshmerga forces have not been able to secure Sinjar, and on Monday, IS militants renewed their assault on the mountain in the northwest Iraq near the Syrian frontier.

-Yazidi fighters on the mountain pleaded for assistance to avert more bloodshed and said their weapons were ineffective against armored Humvee vehicles used by Islamic State.
+Yazidi fighters on the mountain pleaded for assistance to avert more bloodshed and said their weapons were ineffective against armoured Humvee vehicles used by Islamic State.

 "The situation is really bad and it's worsening by the minute," said Barakat, a fighter on the mountain.
 "We are surrounded by IS militants from all four directions.
 The streets at the foot of the mountain are completely under IS control."